 How to resign from a job remotely

 Congratulations, friend!
 Whether you’re leaving under the best or worst of circumstances, you deserve a safe, productive, supportive work environment.
-If you aren’t finding what you need in your current role, you may have decided it’s time to leave.
+If you aren’t finding what you need in your current role, if your boss is a narcissist, or if you’re burned out, you may have decided it’s time to leave.

 In my opinion, it’s easier to have hard conversations on Zoom than in person.
 Hanging up on video is much, much cleaner of a break than having security walk you out with a stapler and a houseplant in a box.